Tuning Synaptic Connections instead of Weights by Genetic Algorithm in Spiking Policy Network: Results and Discussions

 \section{Results and Discussions}

-The goals of our experiments were the following: \begin{enumerate} \item To demonstrate the feasibility of our alternative method, tuning the synaptic connections of SPN by gradient-free GA (SPN-Connections-GA), when compared to the mainstream DRL method, tuning the synaptic weights of DPN by gradient-based PPO (DPN-Weights-PPO) (Section~\ref{ex1}); \item To demonstrate the superiority of connection tuning over weight tuning (Section~\ref{ex2}); \item To demonstrate the necessity of using GA to optimize SPN (Section~\ref{ex3}); \item To demonstrate the dynamic evolution process of SPN-Connections-GA (Section~\ref{ex4}). \end{enumerate}
+Our experiments aimed to accomplish the following objectives: 1) To demonstrate the feasibility of our alternative method, SPN-Connections-GA, for tuning the synaptic connections of SPN by gradient-free GA, {compared to the mainstream DRL method, DPN-Weights-PPO, for tuning the synaptic weights of DPN by gradient-based PPO~\cite{schulman2017proximal}} (Section~\ref{ex1}); 2) To demonstrate the superiority of connection tuning over weight tuning (Section~\ref{ex2}); 3) To demonstrate the necessity of using GA to optimize SPN (Section~\ref{ex3}); 4) To showcase the dynamic evolution process of SPN-Connections-GA (Section~\ref{ex4}).